 Advancing to a Master’s Degree in Human Resources

-Advancing to a master’s degree shows employers that human resource professionals are dedicated to excellence in the field.
+Earning a master’s degree shows employers that human resource professionals are dedicated to excellence in the field and ready for the next step in their career.
+It’s also the primary way for anybody with a bachelor’s degree outside the field to transition to a career in HR management.
 Master’s degrees specifically related to human resources include, but are not limited to:

-- Master’s of management in human resources (MAM)
+- Master of Management in Human Resources (MAM)

-- Master’s of arts in human resources (MA)
+- Master of Arts in Human Resources (MA)

-Master’s in human resources degrees will focus on generating an in-depth understanding of human resource duties, such as:
+Master’s in human resources degrees will focus on generating an in-depth understanding of human resource duties, including:

 - Compensation, benefits, and performance